 - Disciplinary action may take the form of a verbal warning or a written notice of non-compliance that may include a fine, probation or suspension. - Multiple fines can lead to probation.
-Probation puts a vendor on notice that any further violations will lead to suspension. - Suspension and eviction from the market may be the result of multiple fines and numerous occasions of suspension. - The application of fines, probation and suspension can occur simultaneously while the vendor works to remedy a specific or combination of non-compliance actions.
+Probation puts a vendor on notice that any further violations will lead to suspension.

-- The vendor must correct the verbal warning or notice of non-compliance immediately or by the following week, whichever PFM determines to be appropriate.
-If the situation has not been remedied by the following week, the following disciplinary actions may be taken: - Vendor may lose reserved space privilege. - Vendor may be suspended from the market for a week and be charged their stall fee. - Vendor may be issued a fine.
-If a vendor is issued a fine due to non-compliance, the fee will be added to the vendors next invoice.
+- Suspension and eviction from the market may be the result of multiple fines and numerous occasions of suspension. - The application of fines, probation and suspension can occur simultaneously while the vendor works to remedy a specific or combination of non-compliance actions. - The vendor must correct the verbal warning or notice of non-compliance immediately or by the following week, whichever PFM determines to be appropriate.
+If the situation has not been remedied by the following week, the following disciplinary actions may be taken: - The vendor may lose reserved space privilege. - The vendor may be suspended from the market for a week and be charged their stall fee. - The vendor may be issued a fine.
+If a vendor is issued a fine due to non-compliance, the fee will be added to the vendor's next invoice.

-Violation Consequence Canopy Weights 1st offense: Immediate correction & verbal warning All other offenses: \$50 daily weight rental fee & written warning via email Signage and Clean & Safe non-compliance 1st offense: Immediate correction & verbal warning 2nd offense: \$50 fine, immediate correction, written warning via email 3rd offense: \$50 fine, immediate correction & suspension until meeting with PFM Management Durable Dining - Monthly, unannounced audit 1st offense: written warning 2nd offense: \$50 fine
+Violation Consequence Canopy Weights 1 st offense: Immediate correction & verbal warning All other offenses: \$50 daily weight rental fee & written warning via email Safe non-compliance 1st offense: Immediate correction & verbal warning 2 nd offense: \$50 fine, immediate correction, written warning via email 3 rd offense: \$50 fine, immediate correction & suspension until meeting with PFM Management Durable Dining - monthly, unannounced audit 1st offense: written warning 2 nd offense: \$50 fine